History of Nintendo: GameCube reception and Game Boy Advance SP

 Despite the relative failure of the GameCube, Nintendo was kept financially stable in this era by its revenue from the handheld gaming market, which the company had "essentially cornered".
-In January 2003, an updated version of the GBA, the Game Boy Advance SP, was announced.
-It released in Japan in February, and in the U.S. in March 2003.
-The N-Gage handheld console, developed by Finnish technology company Nokia, tried to compete with the GBA when the former launched in October 2003, but it was unsuccessful.
+In 2003, an updated version of the GBA, the Game Boy Advance SP, was announced.
+It released worldwide that year.

-Nintendo temporarily halted production of the GameCube during the summer of 2003, as the company needed to sell models of the system that were filling up warehouses.
-At the same time, Iwata announced that the company would stop developing "increasingly sophisticated and time-consuming games" in response to the industry-wide decline in video game sales in 2002.
-Nintendo had also started experiencing competition from the Xbox.
+Nintendo temporarily halted production of the GameCube in 2003, as the company needed to sell models of the system that were filling up warehouses.
 Nintendo of America allocated $100 million to selling the GameCube for the 2003 holiday season, and dropped its U.S. price to $99.99—far below the Xbox and PS2, which were $179.99.
 Despite these efforts, the system was still Nintendo's lowest selling console worldwide by the end of its life cycle, being far outpaced by the PS2, which ultimately sold 118 million more units than the GameCube's 21 million.
-Nintendo stopped making first-party games for the GameCube in 2007.
+Nintendo stopped making first-party GameCube games in 2007.